 We raise employee environmental awareness and encourage action in the workplace and at home.
 In our daily operations, we minimise raw material use, waste and emissions through careful design, contract specification and process control.
 We assess our suppliers’ environmental performance before we engage in any contract.

 MCL monitors and minimises its energy consumption.
 We have installed a 7.28 KWp, 28 panel solar system with an estimated annual generation of 5,846 kWh.
 We work with the award winning UK company ‘Good Energy’ to reduce our energy use.
+Good Energy generates and purchases renewable electricity, and supplies electricity and gas to homes and businesses throughout the UK.

 All external office walls have been double insulated and skimmed and our roof space has been double insulated with space blanket technology to increase energy efficiencies.
 Our office lighting has been converted to LED and existing office windows have been replaced with A+ rated energy efficiency.
 We have a power point for an electric vehicle, which is directly connected to our solar panel network.